Alphabetical Plant Listing

 Eastern Purple Coneflower, Purple Coneflower, Brauneria purpurea, Echinacea purpurea var. arkansana, Rudbeckia purpurea

 A popular perennial, Echinacea purpurea (Purple Coneflower) is an outstanding herbaceous perennial boasting a profusion of large, daisy-like, purple coneflowers, 5 in. across (12 cm), throughout summer.
-Long-lasting, the showy blossoms are borne atop strong erect stems clad with coarse, lance-shaped, dark green leaves.
+Long-lasting, the showy blossoms are borne atop strong, erect stems clad with coarse, lance-shaped, dark green leaves.
 They feature purple, drooping rays surrounding a spiny, dark brown central cone.
 Rich in nectar, they attract butterflies and hummingbirds.
 If its flower heads are not removed in the fall, the blackened cones will be visited by birds that feed on the seeds.
-Vigorous and easy care, drought, heat, humidity and poor soil tolerant, Echinacea purpurea is a suitable addition to a prairie garden, looks terrific when massed in perennial borders or in flower arrangements.
-Its flowers are used to make an extremely popular herbal tea, reported to help strengthen the immune system.
+Vigorous and easy care, drought, heat, humidity, and poor soil tolerant, Echinacea purpurea is a suitable addition to a prairie garden, looks terrific when massed in perennial borders or flower arrangements.
+Its flowers are used to make a trendy herbal tea, reported to help strengthen the immune system.

 • Grows in clumps up to 24-60 in. tall (60-150 cm) and 18-24 in. wide (45-60 cm).
 Freely self-seeds in the garden and can become very aggressive.